Back to New Arrivals

 “Where do rocks come from?”

 The answer may be more incredible than you think!
-After all, a stone is not just a stone: a stone is a story.

 New York Times bestselling and award-winning author Jason Reynolds’s debut picture book is a snappy, joyous ode to Word King, literary genius, and glass-ceiling smasher Langston Hughes and the luminaries he inspired.